ecom-street/Automate_AWS_Infra_Using_Terraform/README.md

-# Aws
+# How to Create Aws Infrastructure using Terraform Script

-How to Create Aws Infrastructure using Terraform Script Terraform Cloud-
+Terraform Cloud-
 Terraform Cloud enables infrastructure automation for provisioning, compliance, and management of any cloud, datacenter, and service.